polychromatic/polychromatic-docs/pages/supported-distros.md

 [vifino/vifino-overlay]: https://github.com/vifino/vifino-overlay/tree/master/app-misc/
 [moozhub/yum-repo-mooz]: https://github.com/moozhub/yum-repo-mooz

-If there's a dependency or packaging problem, raise an issue on their repository.
+If there's a dependency or packaging problem, raise an issue on their repository or bug tracker.

 ---